 The Bottom Line

-Internet reporting is not an exact science, the reports could be wrong, and the person accused of Internet abuse may be completely innocent.
+Internet reporting is not an exact science; the reports could be wrong, and the person accused of Internet abuse may be completely innocent.
 The key is to research the potential offender and look into their history.
-People who abuse the internet usually have a history of doing so, so look into their past Internet use first and then look at the internet records on their computer.
+People who abuse the Internet usually have a history of doing so, so look into their past Internet use first and then look at the Internet records on their computer.
 In short, do a “reality check”.
-Too often we take technology for its word and fail to look on the human side for the insight that may confirm or make us question our suspicions.
-This practice will help reduce the number of errors that could be made during the investigation of internet abuse, and help the employer maintain their credibility.
+Too often, we take technology for its word and fail to look on the human side for the insight that may confirm or make us question our suspicions.
+This practice will help reduce the number of errors that could be made during the investigation of internet abuse and help the employer maintain their credibility.

 Summary

 Internet abuse is a fact of life in most large organizations today.
-Monitoring employee internet use and employing blocking technologies can be helpful in reducing employer liability and improving employee productivity.
+Monitoring employee internet use and employing blocking technologies can help reduce employer liability and improve employee productivity.
 Developing an acceptable use policy to outline acceptable internet behavior in your organization is the first step in the process.
-To implement this policy successfully, the policy must be supported by upper, mid, and line level managers.
-The organization should endeavor, with enthusiasm, to educate the employees of the organization about internet abuse and share the organizations plans to monitoring use and block inappropriate websites.
+To implement this policy successfully, the policy must be supported by upper, mid, and line-level managers.
+The organization should endeavor, with enthusiasm, to educate its employees about internet abuse and share its organization’s use of and block inappropriate websites.
+Before purchasing software or hardware solutions for internet monitoring/blocking, a vendor should be invited into the organization to explain the technical problems with internet monitoring and blocking technologies.
+Your information systems department and other technical staff are important during this vendor selection.
+Arranging after-sale support with your vendor of choice is highly recommended.

 Article Source: http://EzineArticles.com/742638